anthony5196/COGS108_Repo/DataAnalysisOfDeathPenalty/README.md

-This is your group repo for your final project for COGS108.
+This is a group repo for the final project for COGS108.